 Figure 2: Comparison of Different PCIe Card Sizes

-Generally, there are four commonly seen physical sizes in the market: x16, x8, x4, and x1.
-The number after the “x” refers to the number of lanes in the PCIe slot.
-For example, a PCIe x4 card means the card has four lanes.
 In applications, you will need to insert the PCIe card into a PCIe slot of a host or server with the same size and configurations of that card.
-However, confronted with cases like slot shortage, the PCIe card also can be fitted into a lot larger slot.
+However, confronted with cases like slot shortage, the PCIe card also can be fitted into a wider slot.
 For instance, you can place a PCIe x8 card into a PCIe x16 slot when the PCIe x8 slot has been occupied, but that card will always run in PCIe x8 mode.
 For more details about the PCIe card sizes, you can refer to the following table.

 |PCIe x1||18||25 mm|